 Clients may find Paula’s designs in her online store or by visiting the What a Great Hat studio in Fairlawn, Ohio.
 Many pieces are custom made to complement a specific dress or outfit.
 Most importantly they are designed to enhance the features of the wearer.
 Color, shape, scale and balance are an integral part of creating a look that’s unique, beautiful, and tailored to each client.

-Paula's hats have been displayed in the Kentucky Derby Museum the last four years and she won the Judges Choice award in 2010.
+Paula's hats have been displayed in the Kentucky Derby Museum nearly every year since 2010, when she won the Judges Choice award.
 Her creations have garnered prizes in competitions, art shows and events throughout the United States.